teresaupdyke/qccodar/README.md

 Python 3 is required.
 However, earlier versions of some of the other packages may be okay.

 - Python 3.x
-- numpy 1.19.1
+- numpy 1.20.0
     - https://pypi.python.org/pypi/numpy
     - Data read into memory are stored in the N-dimensional array datatype (ndarray) for indexing and computation.
 - geopy 2.0.0
     - https://pypi.python.org/pypi/geopy
     - geopy.distance.geodesic()
     - Used to compute (LAT, LON) based on range and bearing from site origin in generating RadialShorts file
-- watchdog 0.10.3
+- watchdog 2.1.6
-    - Used to monitor a directory for new files and trigger qc and merge process when new RadialMetric file is created
+    - Used to monitor a directory for new files and trigger qc and merge process when new RadialMetric file is created (NOT YET IMPLEMENTED)
 - docopt 0.6.2
+- hfradarpy 0.1.4.7
 - CODAR SeaSonde RadialSuite 7.x (version 8 does not support RadialMetric output unless requested from CODAR)
     - /Codar/SeaSonde/Apps/Bin/LLUVMerger.app
     - Used to merge spatial and temporal RadialShorts data to final Radial